 The Netgear AC1200 pairs a simple but sleek design with connection speed, consistency and reliability to rival not only its sub-$70 peers but also more expensive routers.
 This dual band router is a strong performer in all areas and is a solid choice when it comes to choosing an entry-level router.

-For many of us it’s a sound decision to upgrade from the one-size-fits-all router offered by our internet provider.
-All too often cable companies charge us premium prices for a speed we’ll never attain on the basic, often outdated router that they send us with our package.
+For many of us, it’s a sound decision to upgrade from the one-size-fits-all router offered by our internet provider.
+All too often, cable companies charge us premium prices for speed we’ll never attain on the basic, often outdated router that they send us with our package.
 So, you’re one of the smart ones who has decided to step up your router game.
 But where to look when it comes to picking the right router?

 Netgear is certainly a powerhouse brand.
 As so many of us look to big brands for peace of mind when it comes to parting with our hard-earned cash, here we’ll take a look at Netgear’s bestselling entry-level, dual-band offering, the AC1200.